Back to Blog

 Ready to see whether the system fits your clinic?

-If the article made the bottleneck feel clearer, use the strategy call to look at the offer, the rollout expectations, and whether the model makes sense in your market.
+If the article made the bottleneck feel clearer, use the 20-minute strategy call to look at the offer, the rollout expectations, and whether the model makes sense in your market.